 Tumblr is another free blogging platform, which has no paid advancements or premium versions.
 It is possible to have your own domain and some HTML/CSS is required for customisation, excellent for those who know a lot about HTML/CSS, although custom plugins are very limited making it hard for basic use.
 Tumblr provides hosting to users and Tumblr will also automatically install new updates to the website.
 Posting wise, scheduled posting is not available but post categories can be used.
 With unlimited storage and a user-friendliness score of 8/10.

 WordPress is said to be the best free blogging site and you can have your own domain!
-There are no major limitations and to customise your website, you have 1500+ themes and over 20,000 plugins to choose from but a level of CSS is required for advanced editing.
+There are no major limitations and to customize your website, you have 1500+ themes and over 20,000 plugins to choose from but a level of CSS is required for advanced editing.
 Hosting can be provided by WordPress however, the amount of storage you get all depends on the hosting company and you will need to manually update the system.
 My blog TechnTechie is in WordPress and I use Hostgator as my hosting company.
 Their service is just awesome and I am using this web hosting company for the last 4 years.
 I always recommend Hostgator as a hosting company for other bloggers.
 One of the great aspects about WordPress is that you can post your articles into categories, making it easier for readers to search your content for the topics they like.
 You can also schedule your posts to also allow the readers for easy reading.
 StartBloggingOnline.com gave WordPress a user-friendliness rating of 9/10.
 Tips to Choose The Best Web Hosting Service is an awesome article to read if you want to start your WordPress blog using your own hosting.
 Why WordPress Books are Important for a WordPress Blogger? is also important for those who wants to start their blog in WordPress.

 So overall WordPress has come out on top because your blog can be fully customised to how you want will thousands of plugins and hundreds of plugins to choose from.
 A blogging site needs to fully accessible and customisable for the user as this is what blogs are meant to be, filled with expression and opinions about a range of subjects or just one topic in particular.
 WordPress is an excellent blogging site for any level of blogging and/or website experience.
 WordPress is accessible to any person whether they are a beginner or experienced in websites and blogging.